Water quality problems of water park equipment manufacturers

 In order to control harmful bacterial and virus pollution, water park equipment manufacturers must add disinfectants to the pool water reasonably.
 For home users, the most commonly used disinfectants are bromine and its compounds, and chlorine and its compounds.

-Bromine and chlorine can kill bacteria, viruses and algae, and can play an oxidizing effect.
+Bromine and chlorine can kill bacteria, viruses and algae, and can play an oxidising effect.
 Elemental bromine is a reddish brown liquid at room temperature, and granular methyl compounds containing bromine and chlorine are used for swimming pool disinfection.
 This compound is added to the circulation system to decompose hypobromous acid and hypochlorous acid.
 The cost of bromine disinfection is higher than chlorine disinfection, but its applicable pH range is wider.
 Under soft water conditions, bromine should be used as a disinfectant, and its concentration should be maintained at 4-6 mg/L.

 Hypochlorous acid is the main disinfectant.
 Its mechanism of action is: ①Penetrate the cell walls of microorganisms and destroy the protein and enzyme systems of microorganisms; ②Remove organic and inorganic pollutants in water through oxidation.
 Hypochlorous acid is the main disinfectant.
 Its mechanism of action is: ①Penetrate the cell walls of microorganisms and destroy the protein and enzyme systems of microorganisms; ②Remove organic and inorganic pollutants in water through oxidation.